 Field Trip Options:

-Minuteman Missile National Historic Site welcomes school groups for ranger-led tours of the site.
+Minuteman Missile National Historic Site welcomes school groups for ranger-guided tours of the site.
 Depending on class size, students can tour Launch Control Facility Delta-01 and/or Launch Facility (missile silo) Delta-09!

 At the Delta-01 Launch Control Facility, students are taken back in time to the Cold War, and invited to tour the upstairs living quarters of the support staff and then taken by elevator to the underground Launch Control Center where two officers "pulled alert" - awaiting the order to launch their Minuteman Intercontinental Ballistic missiles.
 Space inside this facility is limited and smaller class sizes are better suited for this tour.